consected/restructure/docs/admin_reference/general_selections/0_introduction.md

 | **Edit - always** | When editing, always show this value in the list.

 In many requirements, simply selecting **Create** and **Edit - always** is sufficient, unless specific requirements for locking selections that have already been made are required.

+## Editing an Entry

+A *General Selection* entry may be edited to change the configuration set when it was created.
+It should be noted that the *value* stored to the database can not be changed after creation, to avoid users being presented confusing or misleading options.

+## Removing an Entry

+To remove a choice from a drop-down selection, edit the item and set the **disable** flag.